 The City of Albany provides for paying its employees on every other Friday.
 When a regular payday falls on a holiday recognized by the City, payment will be made on the last regular working day immediately proceeding such holiday.
-The time for payment will be such that employees may receive paychecks no later than 1:00 PM on payday.
+The time for payment will be such that pay is deposited in employees' accounts no later than 1:00 PM on payday.